Adrian Lewis Morgan

-Adrian Lewis Morgan (born 15 February 1973) is a Welsh actor, known for portraying the role of Jimmi Clay in the BBC soap opera Doctors.
-Having appeared since 2005, he is the longest serving cast member on Doctors.
+Adrian Lewis Morgan (born 15 February 1973) is a Welsh actor known for portraying the role of Jimmi Clay in the BBC One soap opera Doctors.
+Having appeared from 2005 to 2024, he was the longest serving cast member on Doctors.

 Early life

-Morgan was born in Beddau on 15 February 1972, and has one sister.
+Morgan was born in Beddau, Wales, on 15 February 1972, and has one sister.
 Morgan attended Llantwit Fardre School, Bryn Celynnog Comprehensive School, and the Royal Welsh College of Music & Drama.
 At the age of 17, Morgan worked in a hotel serving breakfasts, but left the job after two weeks.
 In 1998, Morgan was involved in a car accident.

 Career

 Morgan's first role was as Tobias Ragg in Sweeney Todd at the Royal National Theatre.
 During his theatre career, he starred in various West End productions, including: Marius in Les Misérables; Roger in Rent; and Judas/Annas in Jesus Christ Superstar.
 From 2001 to 2002, he appeared in the BBC medical drama Holby City as Liam Evans.
-Since 2005, he has portrayed the role of Jimmi Clay in the BBC daytime soap Doctors.
-He is the longest serving cast member on Doctors.
+In 2005, he began portraying the role of Jimmi Clay in the BBC daytime soap Doctors.
+He appeared until the soap's ending in 2024 and was the longest serving cast member, appearing in 2,180 episodes of the series.